awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicediscovery-publicdnsnamespace.md

 # AWS::ServiceDiscovery::PublicDnsNamespace<a name="aws-resource-servicediscovery-publicdnsnamespace"></a>

-The `AWS::ServiceDiscovery::PublicDnsNamespace` resource specifies information about a public namespace for Amazon Route 53\.
+The `AWS::ServiceDiscovery::PublicDnsNamespace` resource specifies information about a public namespace for AWS Cloud Map\.
 Use a public namespace when you want to route internet traffic to your resources\.
-For more information, see [CreatePublicDnsNamespace](https://docs.aws.amazon.com/Route53/latest/APIReference/API_autonaming_CreatePublicDnsNamespace.html) in the *Amazon Route 53 API Reference*\.
+For more information, see [CreatePublicDnsNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreatePublicDnsNamespace.html) in the *AWS Cloud Map API Reference*\.

 **Topics**
 + [Syntax](#aws-resource-servicediscovery-publicdnsnamespace-syntax)